russross/blackfriday/README.md

 designed to write internet drafts for the IETF.

-It is paranoid about its input (so you can safely feed it user-supplied data), it is fast, it supports the following extensions
+It is paranoid about its input (so you can safely feed it user-supplied data), it is fast, it supports the following extensions:

 * tables
 * definition lists